• Home

 PUBLIC USE

 San Bernard National Wildlife Refuge, established in 1969, provides quality habitat for wintering migratory waterfowl and other bird life.
-The 34,679-acre refuge is located in Brazoria and Matagorda counties, 12 miles west of Freeport, Texas.
+The 64,500-acre refuge is located in Brazoria and Matagorda counties, 12 miles west of Freeport, Texas.
 The refuge includes coastal prairie, salt marsh with saltwater lakes, shallow freshwater lakes and marshes, intermittent streams and bottomland forest.
 The refuge is a stop on the Great Texas Coastal Birding Trail.
+MAP

 Picture